mdavidson9/docs.balsamiq.com/content/cloud/intro.md

 For troubleshooting, frequently-asked questions, and tutorials, head over to our **[support site](//support.balsamiq.com)**.
 There, you can learn about pricing and payment information, contact us, watch tutorials, and connect with the user community.

-HAPPY WIREFRAMING, from the Balsamiq team!
+Happy Wireframing, from the Balsamiq team!